-Cooker hoods, whether they are built in cooker hoods or integrated cooker hoods, island cooker hoods, chimney cooker hoods and the common garden variety basic cooker hood there's only a handful of components in there, they are;
+Cooker hoods, whether they are built in cooker hoods or integrated cooker hoods, island cooker hoods or chimney cooker hoods, the common garden variety basic cooker hood there's only a handful of components in there, they are;

 Cooker Hood Motor: to draw the cooking air and odours into the hood and expel it to the outside or back into the kitchen

 Cooker hood Lamp Holders: which hold the light bulbs in the cooker hood

 Bulbs: There are many different types of bulbs used on cooker hoods.
 Most common are 20w halogen bulbs and 40w standard ES bulbs and now LED lighting.

 Control switch or PCB: this controls the speed of the motor and the lights.